-Although I am not too shabby with Adobe Photoshop & Illustrator, I find Canva refreshingly low on features and fast on quick styling.
+Although I am not too shabby with Adobe Photoshop & Illustrator, I find Canva comparably low on features and fast on quick styling.

 So let’s get you cranking out awesome images to share all over the web!